video-db/agent-toolkit/README.md

     {{FILE3}}

     {{FILE4}}

   ```

-  > _This layout template simply contatenates the input sub-component context files_

-**️️⚙️ Configuration for llms.txt file**:
+  > 🧩 The layout field defines the merge strategy—here, a simple concatenation of all sub-components

+#### 🔹 llms_txt_file

+Defines how the lightweight llms.txt file is structured.
+(See config.yaml for current format and layout.)
 `config.yaml` > `llms_txt_file`

 **️️⚙️ Configuration for Readme Stastics**: